 When comparing GDevApp vs OpenBOR, the Slant community recommends GDevApp for most people.
 In the question“What are the best game engines for beginners and non-programmers?”
-GDevApp is ranked 9th while OpenBOR is ranked 28th.
+GDevApp is ranked 8th while OpenBOR is ranked 28th.
+The most important reason people chose GDevApp is:

 Ranked in these QuestionsQuestion Ranking